Evaluation and monitoring metrics for generative AI

 Score range Float [1-5]: where 1 is bad and 5 is good

 When to use it?
-Use the retrieval score when you want to guarantee that the documents retrieved are highly relevant for answering your users' questions.
+Use the retrieval score when you want to guarantee that the documents retrieved are highly relevant for answering your users' queries.
 This score helps ensure the quality and appropriateness of the retrieved content.

 What does it need as input?
 Question, Context, Generated Answer